static StringToken Literal( string value, System.UInt32 token )

 Usage

 To use the Literal method, provide a string and a corresponding token value.
-The method will return a StringToken instance that encapsulates these values.
+The method will return a StringToken that encapsulates these values.

 Example